TheArqsz/dotfiles/README.md

 redhat.vscode-yaml                 # YAML
 ```

-- For VSCode I also provide the [settings.json](./misc/vscode-settings.json) file that I find the most useful and universal
+- For VSCode, a [settings.json](./misc/vscode-settings.json) file is provided, which is considered most useful and universal.

 - Brave Browser is by default installed with extensions listed in [brave_extensions.json](./misc/brave_extensions.json):